-These oysters are available for delivery THIS WEEK ONLY.
+These oysters are available for delivery through DEC 24 Only.
 Please select your delivery date at checkout, accordingly.

 Farmer Gary and Mary Sawayer